TEAMMATES/teammates/docs/search.md

 ```sh
 docker compose run -p 8983:8983 solr
 ```
-If the command does not work, you should probably go for this:
+If the above command does not work, you may want to try this instead:

 ```sh
 docker-compose run -p 8983:8983 solr
 ```